-How Holistics cache works
+How Holistics cache data

-- Caching Duration: how long the data will be cached.
-After duration time, the cache will expire and be cleaned from Holistics' server.
+In the Cache Settings UI, you can configure: Caching Duration: how long the data will be cached.
+After the specified time period, the cache will expire and is cleaned from Holistics's cache server.

 Question: I notice that data caching is not very useful when you have filters in the widget/report.
 As soon as you change filter value query is running over and you have to wait again.
 What can we do here?

 Answer: When the filter value changes, the underlying query changed thus invalidated the cache.
 What we can suggest is that you can use our Transform Model functionality to build pre-aggregated tables, so that the queries will only query a small aggregated result set instead of scanning the entire raw tables.